ufcg-lsd/arrebol/deploy/README.md

 ### 4.Install

-Log in the arrebol host and run the below commands to install the arrebol service:
+Now go back to the **arrebol/deploy** directory and run the below commands to install the arrebol service:
 ```
-cd arrebol/deploy
+cd ..
 sudo bash deploy-stack.sh
 ```